State and Federal Compliance for Lead Gen and Telemarketing In 2025

 The DNC Registry is a core element of telemarketing compliance.
 It allows consumers to opt out of unsolicited calls, and companies must check the list before contacting consumers.

 Established by the TCPA, the National DNC list applies to all telemarketing businesses.
-It requires them to filter out registered numbers unless prior consent is given.
+It requires them to filter out registered numbers without prior consent.
 Violations can result in fines of up to $43,792 per call.

 CAN-SPAM Act